devutkarsh/url-shortner/README.md

-A simple Java project with Angular 2 to shorten URL and count the click during redirect.
+A simple Java project (No Maven) with Angular 2 to shorten URL and count the click during redirect.
 Checkout, Build and Run!